How to Negotiate Salary After a Job Offer

 The most common mistake people make after being offered a job is not negotiating their salary.
 This is perfectly understandable for fear of jeopardizing the job offer and ending up leaving the interview room empty-handed.
 However, what many job seekers are not aware of is the fact that most companies actually create some negotiation room for the compensation and benefits that they provide.

 Only about a third of people actually do negotiate their salary after a job offer.
 It may seem harmless but if we look more closely at a newly-hired worker who could’ve earned $1,000 more a month had he negotiated, he would have made an additional $12,000 more on the first year.
 Then, considering possible pay raises, the amount could be much higher.

 Employment start date, flexible working hours, and continuing education sponsorships tend to be privileges that employers are willing to negotiate.
-The key is to know when to and when not to negotiate salary after receiving a job offer.
+The key is to know when and when not to negotiate salary after receiving a job offer.

 When to negotiate salary

-Let us talk about the times or instances when negotiating salary is okay.
+Let’s look at the times or instances when negotiating salary is okay.

 #1 When you have an offer letter